MicrosoftDocs/windows-powershell-docs/docset/windows/network-controller/get-networkcontrolleraccesscontrollistrule.md

 # Get-NetworkControllerAccessControlListRule

 ## SYNOPSIS
-Gets the ACL rule for a network controller.
+Gets a rule from an access control list for a network controller.

 ## SYNTAX